Unmeshed Logo

 1. Service fails to start:

-• Check file permissions: ls -la /unmeshed/agent/
+• Check file permissions: ls -la <directory name used in installation>

 • Verify Java installation: java -version